-You can easily make homemade quick puff pastry in 15 minutes!
+You can easily make this homemade quick puff pastry recipe in 15 minutes!
 You don’t need to wait between the turns.

 Let’s go through the stages, so I can share my way of working.

 Later, I take the bowl from the freezer and I use my pastry scraper to cut the butter into the flour.
-If you have a pastry cutter, it is even better.
-I try to make it fast.
+If you have a pastry cutter, definitely use it.
 I try to cut the butter in small pieces but there are some pieces in the size of peas which are fine.

-I create a well in the center of the flour and pour in the ice cold water and take the flour mixture from the sides and start to mix with my pastry scraper.
-I don’t use my hands.
-My hands can warm the butter easily so I keep working with my pastry scraper(if you have a pastry cutter definitely use it).
-I only use my hand at the end to bring the dough together.
-It will take some time to bring the dough together.
-I am not trying to make a perfect ball not to warm the butter with my hands.
-You will see butter pieces in the ball which are normal.
+I create a well in the center of the flour and pour in the ice-cold water.
+Then I take the flour mixture from the sides and start to mix with my pastry scraper.
+I don’t use my hands as my hands can warm the butter easily.
+So I keep working with my pastry scraper(if you have a pastry cutter definitely use it).
+I only use my hands at the end to bring the dough together which takes a little bit of time.

 Later, I roll out the dough into a 10- inch (25 cm) long rectangle.
 I add more flour as needed.
 Before folding, I brush off the excess flour with a pastry brush.
 I fold the dough in three.
-I fold the bottom one-third of the dough towards the center, and the top third over that.
+I fold the bottom one-third of the dough towards the center and the top third over that.
 While I am folding, I brush off the excess flour as needed.

 Quick Puff Pastry

-- 125 g (3/4 cup and 2 tablespoons) all-purpose flour (dip and sweep)*
+- 125 g (¾ cup and 2 tablespoons) all-purpose flour (dip and sweep)*

-- 140 g (1/2 cup and 2 tablespoons) unsalted butter, chilled and cut into small cubes
+- 140 g (½ cup and 2 tablespoons) unsalted butter, chilled and cut into small cubes

 - ¼ teaspoon salt

-- 60 g (1/4 cup) water, ice cold
+- 60 g (¼ cup) water, ice cold

-Mix the flour and salt in a big mixing bowl and add the chilled butter and use a pastry cutter or pastry scraper to cut the butter into the flour.
+- Mix the flour and salt in a large mixing bowl and add the chilled butter and use a pastry cutter or pastry scraper to cut the butter into the flour.
 (If you don't work in a cold environment, put the flour, salt and chilled butter in a freezer safe mixing bowl and keep in the freezer for 10-15 minutes before starting which will help the butter not to warm quickly when working.
 This step will also help to keep the work surface cold when you roll out the dough)

-Make a well in the center of the flour and pour in the ice cold water.
+- Make a well in the center of the flour and pour in the ice cold water.
 Take the flour mixture from the sides and start to mix with pastry scraper.
 Don't use your hands as they can warm the butter easily.
 Use your hands quickly at the end to bring the dough together and shape it into a ball.

-Put the dough onto the work surface.
+- Put the dough onto the work surface.
 Flour the work surface and the rolling pin so the dough doesn’t stick to either.
 Roll out the dough into a 10 inch(25 cm)long rectangle.
 Add more flour as needed.
 Brush off the excess flour with a pastry brush.
 Fold the bottom one-third of the dough towards the center, and the top third over that.
 While folding, brush off the excess flour as needed.

-Give the dough a quarter turn, and make the same steps at least 3 more times up to 6 times.
+- Give the dough a quarter turn, and make the same steps at least 3 more times up to 6 times.